top of page

 Be graduates with either a bachelor's (licenciatura) or master's degree.

-Be highly motivated, with demostrable leadership skills, and capacity to adapt.
+Be highly motivated, with demonstrable leadership skills, and capacity to adapt.

-Be committed to the development of your community thought community service, volunteering, or other activities.
+Be committed to the development of your community through community service, volunteering, or other activities.

 Be eligible for a J-1 visa